tony-blake/MD-Simulation/README.md

 ```

-Here Nisinmol7.pdb was the fie created by Autodock for the 7th binding conformation state and gfp.pdb the output file from the pdb4amber program.
-And 4Y68_A.pdb was the pdb file for chain A in the NSR protein.
-The pdb4amber program changed the residues labled HIS to HIE and indicated that the nonstandard residues dehydroalanine (DHA) and d-alpha-aminobutyric acid (DBB) were not recognised by LEaP.
-Also the reduce program with the -Trim flag strips all hydrogens from the pdb file [7]
+Here Nisinmol7.pdb was the fie created by Autodock for the 7th binding conformation state and ```bash gfp.pdb``` the output file from the pdb4amber program.
+And ```bash 4Y68_A.pdb``` was the pdb file for chain A in the NSR protein.
+The ```bash pdb4amber``` program changed the residues labled HIS to HIE and indicated that the nonstandard residues dehydroalanine (DHA) and d-alpha-aminobutyric acid (DBB) were not recognised by LEaP.
+Also the ```bash reduce``` program with the ```bash -Trim``` flag strips all hydrogens from the pdb file [7]

-To deal with the nonstandard residues dehydroalanine (DHA) and d-alpha-aminobutyric acid (DBB) the respective entries in the RCSB Protein Data Bank were accessed and the respective .cif files downloaded.
+To deal with the nonstandard residues dehydroalanine (DHA) and d-alpha-aminobutyric acid (DBB) the respective entries in the RCSB Protein Data Bank were accessed and the respective ```bash .cif``` files downloaded.
 The following BASH code was then run using several programs from Amber.

 ```bash